 Actual Patient Results- Submental Liposuction

 - Chin (submental)

 Actual Patient Results- Abdominal liposuction

 Dr. Erica Anderson has provided safe and effective liposuction procedures for hundreds of patients.
 Using the latest in liposuction technology, Dr. Anderson will tailor each liposuction session to the patient’s unique physical needs.
 Together with the patient, Dr. Anderson can determine the most beneficial technique to achieve the desired aesthetic results.
 Her knowledge and skill in body sculpting procedures make Dr. Anderson and the Naderi Center the number one choice for liposuction in the Maryland, Virginia, and Washington D.C area.

 The Ideal Candidate for Liposuction

 A good liposuction patient will fully understand the procedure and the recovery requirements.
 They should also hold reasonable expectations for their final results.
+Liposuction is not ideal for patients who believe the procedure is a substitute for proper diet and nutrition.
+Also, this procedure is not an effective treatment for cellulite or stretch marks.
 At the consultation appointment, Dr. Anderson will discuss any risks or potential complications before determining if liposuction is the patient’s best option.